QuantEcon/lecture-python-advanced.myst/lectures/amss.md

 The government imposes a flat rate tax $\tau_t(s^t)$ on labor income at time $t$, history $s^t$.

-Lucas and Stokey assumed that there are complete markets in one-period Arrow securities; also see {doc}`Optimal Taxation without State-Contingent Debt <smoothing>`.
+Lucas and Stokey assumed that there are complete markets in one-period Arrow securities; also see {doc}`smoothing models <smoothing>`.

 It is at this point that AMSS {cite}`aiyagari2002optimal` modify the Lucas and Stokey economy.